Bengt I. Samuelsson

 Bengt Ingemar Samuelsson (21 May 1934 – 5 July 2024) was a Swedish biochemist.
 He shared with Sune K. Bergström and John R. Vane the 1982 Nobel Prize for Physiology or Medicine for discoveries concerning prostaglandins and related substances.

-Education and early life
+Early life and education

 Samuelsson was born in Halmstad in southwest Sweden, studied at Lund University, and was a professor in medical and physiological chemistry at Karolinska Institute in Stockholm in 1973.
-He was president of Karolinska Institute from 1982 to 1995 and chairman of the Nobel Foundation from 1993 to 2005.
+He was president of Karolinska Institute from 1983 to 1995 and chairman of the Nobel Foundation from 1993 to 2005.

 Research and career

 Discussing the role of prostaglandins in the body, Samuelsson explained, "It's a control system for the cells that participates in many biological functions.
 There are endless possibilities of manipulating this system in drug development."

 His research interests were originally in cholesterol metabolism with importance to reaction mechanisms.
 Following the structural work on prostaglandins along with Sune Bergström he was interested mainly in the transformation products of arachidonic acid.
 This has led to the identification of endoperoxides, thromboxanes and the leukotrienes, and his group has chiefly been involved in studying the chemistry, biochemistry and biology of these compounds and their function in biological control systems.
 This research has implications in numerous clinical areas, especially in thrombosis, inflammation, and allergy.